 Top Comments on Master Resell Rights Being a Pyramid Scheme

-CC Suarez says MRR is a scam and compares it to MLM schemes.
+CC Suarez says MRR is a scam and misleading.
 She explains that MRR involves buying a course for a one-time fee.
 This includes the right to resell the course for 100% profit.
 This is misleading and oversimplifies the expenses involved and relies on selling tactics often seen with MLMs.
 She advises people to be wary of this MRR for its unsustainable and unethical practices.

 Hannah Alonzo says MRR is becoming a pyramid scheme.
 This is because people focus on selling the rights to a course rather than its content.
 She explains that many people promote MRR on platforms like TikTok, raising red flags.
 Most emphasize their quick profits without clear information about the course.
 Hannah says the business model is unsustainable and relies on perpetual sales.
 She adds that market saturation will occur, and latecomers will find it hard to sell to others.